“For me it was school, and teachers…”

 Overall, this report was not so much about Oprah personally, nor her own life experience, but more about the phenomena (or, in a loose way, the ‘science’) of childhood trauma.
 She highlights the trauma-informed work being done at “SaintA” in Milwaukee, Wisconsin.

-Bruce Perry, M.D., Ph.D., whom she interviews, is Founder and Senior Fellow of the ChildTrauma Academy, in Houston, Texas.
-Dr. Perry is considered one of the 3 or 4 leading researchers and practitioners in the world who are focused on trauma impacts in developmental stages (going the whole way back to the kids in the Waco fiasco).
+Oprah interviews Bruce Perry, M.D., Ph.D., who, is Founder and Senior Fellow of the ChildTrauma Academy, in Houston, Texas.
+Dr. Perry is considered one of the 3 or 4 leading researchers and practitioners in the world who are focused on trauma impacts in developmental stages (going the whole way back to the kids in the Waco fiasco and prior).

 A child’s developing brain doesn’t ‘just get over it’.
 Unaddressed, trauma in children generates lifelong impacts, and can end in early death.